poom-kitti/stack-exchange-data-etl/README.md

  ## Running the Application
  - Run the application to replicate data from **MariaDB** to **Postgres** using command `make replicate_data` in terminal
  - Run the application to transform and load data from **Postgres** to **Azure SQL Server** using command `make load_data` in terminal
+ - Run the application to create tables in the data warehouse that is hosted on **Azure SQL Server** using command `make create_warehouse_tables` in terminal